 Along the way, take in the views on the left.
 You can see the lush greenery in the foreground and Tsing Yi Town in the background.

-Cross over to Ching Wan Path and then to Kwai Tsing Celebration of Reunification Health Trail
+Cross over to Ching Wan Path and continue to Kwai Tsing Celebration of Reunification Health Trail

 At the base of the hill, cross over to Ching Wan Path by taking the left route.